Stand with Ukraine flag

 1

-Add the following line to the configuration file.
-Replace “localhost:9092” with your real Kafka bootstrap servers if needed:
+Make sure to replace “localhost:9092” with your real Kafka bootstrap servers if necessary

 Step 4.
 ThingsBoard Edge Service Installation